-- 1 In the DAServer Manager, navigate to the device. - a Expand DAServer Manager, expand the node group, and then expand Local or the remote computer name. - b Expand the DAServer, expand Configuration, and then expand the channel. - 2 Select the device. - 3 In the right pane, click the Device Items tab. - 4 Move the pointer over the name to be changed, right-click and click Rename. - 5 Type the new name and press Enter. - 6 Click the Save icon.
+- 1 In the DAServer Manager, navigate to the device. - a Expand DAServer Manager, expand the node group, and then expand Local or the remote computer name. - b Expand the DAServer, expand Configuration, and then expand the channel. - 2 Select the device. - 3 In the right pane, click the Device Items tab. - 4 Right-click the device item name, and click Rename. - 5 Type the new name and press Enter. - Glick the Save icon.